svtdanny/diagonal-batching/README.md

 See file `paper_supplemental_materials.pdf`

-## 2. Implemenration for diagonal batching
+## 2. Implementation of diagonal batching

 See `grouped_batching` directory.
 Next all commands provided from it as base path